osilander/203.311/Week4/Week4.md

     # Note: now you can use tab-complete
     # During installation.
 You will need to
     # press enter and the spacebar several
+    # times at the --More-- prompt, and
-    # times, and type "yes" twice.
+    # type "yes" three times.
 It should
     # be readily apparent where to do this.
     bash Miniconda3-latest-Linux-x86_64.sh